How to Apply

 Here, you’ll need to provide details of your school experience and work history, including dates, any periods spent abroad and your current occupation.
 This can include work placements and observations, as well as paid and unpaid work.
 The word count is limited to 500 characters per experience, so it might be helpful to opt for bullet points focusing on your main skills, tasks and responsibilities.5.
 Personal statement

 This is your chance to ensure your application stands out.
 The word count is tight; you’ll have 4,000 characters over 46 lines, so ensure you show off your knowledge and skills in relation to teaching.
 We are looking for applicants who are passionate about their subject and teaching so make sure this comes across in your statement.
 Read these tips on preparing a successful personal statement.6.
 References

-You’ll need to provide two references - contacting your referees and submitting the completed references will need to be done via UCAS.
+You’ll need to provide two references - contacting your referees and submitting the completed references will need to be done via APPLY.
 This can only be done once all the sections above are completed.
 A handy tip is to let them know in advance they've been chosen, as you can't submit your application for consideration until you receive both references.
 Find out more on the process and requirements of referees.